-The percentage of New Mexico residents enrolled in Medicaid managed care saw increases following Medicaid expansion in 2014, the introduction of Centennial Care 2.0, and the COVID-19 public health emergency (PHE)
+The percentage of New Mexico residents enrolled in Medicaid managed care saw increases following Medicaid expansion in 2014, the

 Figure 1-4 shows that at least two-thirds of beneficiaries were enrolled for a full 12 months in each year (excluding 2014) and increased to 86 percent by 2021.
 Less than 20 percent of beneficiaries had fewer than six months of Medicaid enrollment in each year.